AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/1 Initial Set-up/bring-up-rb5.md

 ## Setup WiFi and SSH

 Once the OS is flashed, the next step involves setting up WiFi and SSH connections.
-To set up WiFi connectivity on RB5, follow steps 1-4 from this [link](https://developer.qualcomm.com/qualcomm-robotics-rb5-kit/quick-start-guide/qualcomm_robotics_rb5_development_kit_bring_up/set-up-network)
+To set up WiFi connectivity on Qualcomm Robotics RB5, follow steps 1-4 from this [link](https://developer.qualcomm.com/qualcomm-robotics-rb5-kit/quick-start-guide/qualcomm_robotics_rb5_development_kit_bring_up/set-up-network)

-To access RB5 terminal, both adb shell or SSH can be used.
+To access Qualcomm Robotics RB5 terminal, both adb shell or SSH can be used.
 To set up SSH connection:

 a) Type the following commands in a new terminal:
 ```